dbowden/diss_data/README.md

 # networkcreation
-Scripts to create social networks from ICEWS data.
+Scripts to reshape data for my dissertation work.
 This is primarily intended as a set of notes for myself, but others may find something useful here.

 <!-- # The Raw Data